-- All solvents not used to thin surface coatings are included in this equipment category - Daily, quarterly and annual emission rates per the application - Hourly emissions based on daily value divided by an average 8-hour day.
+- All solvents not used to thin surface coatings are included in this equipment category - Daily, quarterly and annual emission rates per applen - Hourly emissions based on daily value divided by an average 8-hour day.
 Compliance with hourly data to be based on daily actual usage divided by 8.

-Reference D - Greenhouse Gases
+Reference D - Emission Factors